 Unfortunately, many restaurants simply did not (and still don’t) have the manpower to deliver food to their customers.
-To the rescue came Deliveroo, which takes care of the delivery process by hiring contract workers that execute the shipments on their behalf.
+To the rescue came Deliveroo, which took care of the delivery process by hiring contract workers that executed the shipments on their behalf.

 Fun fact on the side: Deliveroo nearly started out as ‘Boozefood’, a service that was supposed to deliver food to drunk people at night.

 By 2015, the company had onboarded over 1,500 restaurants in eight cities served by a workforce of 500 drivers.
 This came on the backbone of their Series A to D funding rounds in which the company raised close to $200 million.

 In the food delivery space, expansion is the name of the game.
 Deliveroo used its funding to quickly open offices and onboard restaurants in over eleven countries across the globe.

 As with any on-demand business that relies on a flexible workforce, the company had its fair share of legal troubles.
 In 2016, its drivers took the company to court, claiming lackluster working conditions, bad pay, and illegally being hired as contractors instead f employees.

 That same year, co-founder Orlowski left the business to put his time towards a new startup called Peanut.
 Shu stayed on to lead the firm as CEO.